-Do you have an ice maker that is capable of dispensing ice and multiple shapes and sizes?
-If so, you may be relying on your ice maker to dispense crushed ice.
-It can be frustrating when the ice maker is not dispensing crushed ice as it should.
-Fortunately, you can solve this by taking a look at a few possible steps.
+Do you have an ice maker that’s capable of dispensing ice and multiple shapes and sizes?
+If so, you likely rely on your ice maker to dispense crushed ice.
+It can be frustrating when your ice maker is not dispensing crushed ice as it should.

-If you want to make sure your ice maker is dispensing crushed ice, you should make sure crushed ice is selected.
-Check to make sure the ice isn’t clumping together, and then see if the ice bin needs to be cleaned.
-There is also a chance the ice dispenser chute could be clogged.
+If you want to ensure your ice maker is dispensing crushed ice, you should check whether the crushed ice option is selected.
+See if the ice isn’t clumping together, and double-check if the ice bin needs to be cleaned.
+There’s also a chance the ice dispenser chute is clogged.

 How Does a Refrigerator Crush Ice?

 Before getting into why your ice maker is not behaving as it should, it’s important to understand how a refrigerator crushes ice.
 A valve controls the flow of water from the water supply to the freezer.
 The water valve is responsible for filling the ice molds with water.
 Then, because the temperature in the freezer is cold enough, the ice molds create ice cubes.